LozinskiyIlya/sql-parser/README.md

 - **Streaming Support**.
 Using PushbackReader, this parser can handle streams with `parseQuery(PushbackReader reader)`.

 - **Spring IOC**.
-Spring Context is used to streamline dependency injection.
-This setup is minimal, pulling only the necessary parts of Spring required for IoC functionality.
+While arguably overkill for a standalone task, Spring Context is used to streamline dependency injection with a minimal setup, incorporating only the necessary parts of Spring for IoC

 ## Terminal Copy-Pasting